suitcore/filegrabber/readme.md

 ```shell
 composer require suitcore/filegrabber
 ```

-Use in you file :
+Use in your code :
 ```php
 <?php